 Luca Dell’Amico was born in Carrara, Italy, north of Tuscany – the city of the white marble.
 He started his studies in Parma, Italy, where the musics of the “Maestro” Giuseppe Verdi were the perfect inspiration.
 In 2010, he completed his M.Sc. in Medicinal Chemistry at the Parma University under the supervision of Prof. Giovanni Casiraghi, working on the development of novel eco-friendly vinylogous methods.
 Fascinated by synthetic chemistry and by the principle of vinylogy, in the same year he started his PhD in “Stereoselective Synthesis of Biologically Active Compounds” under the supervision of Prof. Franca Zanardi.
 In 2013, he spent a ten-months research period at the Center for Catalysis of Århus Univesity, Denmark, where he was introduced to the field of organocatalysis by Prof. Karl Anker Jørgensen.
 Luca completed his PhD with highest honours and the Doctor Europaeus mention at the Parma University in 2014.
 Shortly after, he moved to the ICIQ, Tarragona, Catalunya, joining the group of Prof. Paolo Melchiorre as a Marie-Curie cofund fellow.
 During this time he worked on the development of novel stereoselective light-driven processes, mainly based on the photochemical generation of reactive nucleophilic species.
 In the end of 2016 he started his independent career at the Padova University as an assistant professor (tenure track) and member of the NanoMolCat group.
 Since 2022 is associate Professor in Organic Chemistry at the same institution.
 In 2022, he was awarded an ERC starting grant to investigate new mechanistic pathways in organophotoredox catalysis.
-His research spans from the design and study of novel organophotoredox catalysts to the investigation of stereoselective photochemical processes to the investigation of novel organocatalytic methods using renewables.
+His research spans from the design and study of novel organophotoredox catalysts to the investigation of stereoselective photochemical processes to the development of novel organocatalytic methods using renewables.

 2019 Giacomo Ciamician Medal – From the Italian Chemical Society [link]